-Real Estate, net-Impaired real estate held for investment consisted of three properties in the Company's net lease and other segments, resulting from one or more changes including the reduction in the estimated holding period of these properties, tenant vacancy, rent reductions as well as exposure to the retail and student housing markets.
-Fair value of the impaired properties were determined in the third quarter of 2018 using a future cash flow analysis that included an eventual sale of the properties, with expected sale price generally based on broker price opinions, and applying terminal capitalization rates ranging from 6.0% to 12.0% and discount rates ranging from 8.0% to 12.0%.
+Real estate held for sale-Impaired real estate held for sale consists of three properties in the Company's other real estate segment, resulting from one or more changes including a reduction in the estimated holding period of these properties, exposure to the student housing markets and contracted sales price.
+Fair value of the two student housing properties was determined using a future cash flow analysis that included an eventual sale of the properties, with expected sales price generally based on broker price opinions, and applying terminal capitalization rates of 6.0% and a discount rate of 8.0%.
+The \$0.1 million write down to fair value less cost to sell of the third property was based on the contracted sales price and thus classified as Level 2 of the fair value hierarchy.